abbiewade/abbiewade.github.io/smartalarmclock.md

 }
 ```

 To get this ball rolling, we are first going to start by making our display show four 0's on screen.
 To do this, we need to put the following code in the control loop.
+The code below turns on the pins for all four digits, and then to turn on the LED segments for the shape zero.

 ```c++
     // Turns the pins that you want to display a number on